 Complex Regional Pain Syndrome Can Come From Nowhere

 Carin Jennings Gabarra is best known as a member of the 1996 US Women’s Gold Medal soccer team.
 Her pain doesn’t seem to stem from an injury sustained while playing.
 Carin simply went for a jog one day and her back seized up, causing her to double over in pain.
 Physical therapy did not treat the pain enough to allow her to perform, so she relies on nerve block injections.

 Every Athlete and Treatment is Different

 In Carin’s case, due to her active lifestyle as a professional soccer player and coach for the Naval Academy women’s soccer team, she does not have the time to deal with surgeries and long recovery times.
 She may choose to undergo surgery later in life.
 Instead, she chooses injections designed to numb the nerve, preventing it from sending pain signals to the brain.
 For other athletes, other pain treatments may prove beneficial.
-Physical therapy help, depending on the causes of chronic pain.
+Physical therapy help, depending on the causes of Complex Regional Pain Syndrome.

 Control Your Pain

 Whether you are a professional athlete or just enjoy the occasional pickup basketball game, you don’t have to experience constant pain.
 At Pain Stops Clinics, professionals can work with you to identify the best course of action and a unique treatment plan.